Zena-Alsibaai/COGIP-app/README.md

 ## The mission :

-*** The COGIP is a company which we don't know an all lot about apart that they produce Jean-Michel toys and that they are serious workers.
-They also have a incredible team spirit within their rank.
+*** **The COGIP is a company which we don't know an all lot about apart that they produce Jean-Michel toys and that they are serious workers.
+They also have a incredible team spirit within their rank.**

-Jean-Christian Ranu works in accounting at the COGIP.
-He has been using an old, ugly and incomplete software for years, making him go between it and excels sheet.
-Jean-Christian like paella, crosswords and his coworker Muriel Perrache.
+**Jean-Christian** Ranu works in accounting at **the COGIP**.
+He has been using an old, ugly and incomplete software for years, making him go between it and excels sheet. **Jean-Christian** like paella, crosswords and his coworker Muriel Perrache.

-We propose that you code a web application which will respond to the needs and desire of Jean-Christian.
+**We propose that you code a web application which will respond to the needs and desire of Jean-Christian.**

 NOTE: Don't forget to add an SQL file containing the structure in the repository, as well as, an entry within the README detailing what each person did. ***

 ## The languages used :

-- HTML5
+- HTML5 🥀
-- CSS3
+- CSS3 🌹
+- BOOTSTRAP 🏄🏼
-- PHP
+- PHP 🐘
-- MYSQL
+- MYSQL 🎊

 ## Application used :